irosyadi/gitbook/note/quotes.md

 >> If it is stupid but it works, it isn't stupid
 ― Mercedes Lackey

 ## Simple
 >>“You live simple, you train hard, and live an honest life.
 Then you are free.”
 ― Eliud Kipchoge

+## Writing
+>> "Writing is Nature's way of showing you how sloppy your thinking is"
+- Bob Mugele

+>> It is difficult to know what you should know when you have a lot to learn and are in an intelligence-signaling environment.
+A side effect of having written detailed technical notes is that I calibrate my confidence on a topic.
+If I now understand something, I am sure of it and can explain myself clearly.
+If I don’t understand something, I have a sense of why it is difficult to understand or what prerequisite knowledge I am missing.

 ## Collection